 We are all familiar with the countless benefits of learning a new language.
 When it comes to acquiring a foreign language, everyone has a different goal.
 There is no one-size-fits-all language.
 Broadly speaking, It can be classified into two groups.

-The first group is essentially consist of learners with a particular language in mind.
+The first group essentially consists of learners with a particular language in mind.
 For example, if you are considering higher studies in Germany, or exploring job opportunities in a French company.
 Or maybe you’re dealing with clients in Latin America, or perhaps the aspects of Korean culture intrigues you.
 To sum up, you have already decided which language you should learn.

 Then there is a second group of people with no specific purpose.
 The “career involving languages” and “jobs that require languages” are quite broad and vague and not clearly defined objectives.
 Do you wish to study a language and broaden your communication skills and career horizons?
 Then you might be considering what the simplest to learn in the shortest amount of time?

-According to the research of the FSI at the U.S. State Department, the “easiest” and “difficult” languages for English speakers, are the ones usually requiring 600 hours and 2200 hours respectively of classwork for minimal proficiency.
-Furthermore, they suggest an approximate 1:1 ratio between time spent in the classroom, and self-study.
+According to the research of the FSI at the U.S. State Department, the “easiest” and “difficult” languages for English speakers are the ones usually requiring 600 hours and 2200 hours, respectively, of classwork for minimal proficiency.
+Furthermore, they suggest an approximate 1:1 ratio between time spent in the classroom and self-study.
 Thus, 1200 and 4400 hours to achieve the conversational proficiency level.

 Why Are Some Languages Harder or Easy to Learn than Others?